-AMIBIOS SETUP - ADVANCED SETUP (C) 2000 American Megatrends, Inc. All Rights Reserved Trend ChipAway Virus 1 st Boot Device 2 nd Boot Device 3 rd Boot Device Try Other Boot Devices S.M.A.R.T. for Hard Disks BootUp Num-Lock Floppy Drive Swap Floppy Drive Seek PS/2 Mouse Support Password Check Boot To OS/2 > 64MB L1 Cache System BIOS Cacheable Enabled IDE-0 Floppy CDROM Yes Disabled On Disabled Disabled Enabled Setup No Enabled Enabled Graphics Aperture Size SDRAM CAS Latency 64MB 3 Cycles $\begin{array}{llllllllllllllllllllllllllllllllllll$
+AMIBIOS SETUP - ADVANCED SETUP ©1999 American Megatrends, Inc. All Rights Reserved Trend ChipAway Virus Share Memory Size 1 st Boot Device 2 nd Boot Device 3 rd Boot Device Try Other Boot Devices S.M.A.R.T. for Hard Disks BootUp Num-Lock Floppy Drive Swap Floppy Drive Seek PS/2 Mouse Support Password Check Boot To OS/2 > 64MB Internal Cache System BIOS Cacheable DRAM Driving Current SDRAM CAS Latency Enabled 8MB IDE-0 Floppy CDROM Yes Disabled Disabled Disabled Enabled Setup No Enabled Enabled Auto 3 Clock ESC : Quit ↑↓←→ : Select Item F1 : Help PU/PD/+/- : Modify F5 : Old Values (Shift)F2 : Color F6 : Load Optimal values F7 : Load Best performance values

 Trend ChipAway Virus This mainboard has built-in virus protection in the firmware.
 Use this item to enable or disable the built-in virus protection.
+Share Memory Size This item lets you allocate a portion of the main memory for use by the onboard VGA display.
 1 st Boot Device 2 nd Boot Device 3 rd Boot Device Use these items to determine the device order the computer uses to look for an operating system to load at start-up time.
-Try Other Boot Device If you enable this item, the system will also search for other boot devices if it fails to find an operating system from the first two locations.
+Try Other Boot Device If you enable this item, the system will also search for other boot devices if it fails to find an operating system from the first three locations.
 S.M.A.R.T. for Hard Disks Enable this item if any IDE hard disks support the S.M.A.R.T.
 (Self-Monitoring, Analysis and Reporting Technology) feature.
-BootUp Num- Lock This item determines if the Num Lock key is active or inactive at system start-up time.
+BootUp Num- Lock This items determines if the Num Lock key is active or inactive at system start-up time.
+Floppy Drive Swap If you have two diskette drives installed and you enable this item, drive A becomes drive B and drive B becomes drive A.

-Floppy Drive Swap If you have two diskette drives installed and you enable this item, drive A becomes drive B and drive B becomes drive A. Floppy Drive Seek If you enable this item, your system will check all floppy disk drives at start up.
+Floppy Drive Seek If you enable this item, your system will check all floppy disk drives at start up.
 Disable this item unless you are using an old 360KB drive.
 PS/2 Mouse Support If this item is set to Enabled, the onboard PS/2 Mouse port will work.
 Setting this to Disable turns off the port.
 Password Check If you have entered a password for the system, use this item to determine if the password is required to enter the Setup Utility (Setup) or required both at start-up and to enter the Setup Utility (Always).
 Boot to OS/2 > 64MB Enable this item if you are booting the OS/2 operating system and you have more than 64MB of system memory installed.
-L1 Cache Leave this item enabled since all the processors that can be installed on this board have internal cache memory.
+Internal Cache Leave this item enabled since all the processors that can be installed on this board have internal cache memory.
 System BIOS Cacheable If you enable this item, a segment of the system BIOS will be cached to main memory for faster execution.
-Graphics Aperture Size This item determines the operation of the onboard graphics adapter.
-We recommend that you leave this item at the default value.
+DRAM Driving Current Setting the driving current for the used DRAM by this item.
+The Auto setting is recommended.
 SDRAM CAS Latency This item determines the operation of the SDRAM memory CAS (column address strobe).
 We recommend that you leave this item at the default value.
 The 2T setting requires faster memory that specifically supports this mode.